 A business plan is a roadmap for your business, what you plan to do and how you plan to succeed.
 Every organization needs a business plan, even ones that aren’t trying to procure funding.
 It is a tool for building a better business, helping organize your business and to keep yourself on track.
 If you haven’t written a business plan before, it can seem like a daunting task as you imagine a novel-sized document detailing out every paperclip sized piece of your business.
 However, business plans can (and should be) smaller works that are easy to digest.
 They should include the big picture and the main elements of the organization.
 If you’re still not sold on writing a business plan, know that businesses with a plan have a 30% higher growth rate and owners with business plans are twice as likely to grow, get investments and secure loans.

-Here are the major elements to include in your business plan:
+Here are the key elements of a good business plan:

 - Executive Summary